Medical bills of £148,341: The cost of travelling uninsured

-Travel insurance acts like private medical insurance when you travel abroad, it’s most important role is to cover the cost of emergency medical treatment whilst you are away.
+Travel insurance's main purpose is to cover the cost of emergency medical treatment when you travel abroad.
 For this reason it is important to tell your travel insurance provider about any existing medical conditions that you have.

 If your travel insurance provider doesn’t have an accurate picture of your current health they may not pay out if you come to make a claim.
 Not declaring your pre-existing medical conditions to your travel insurance provider could have the same result as not buying insurance at all.

 Even medical conditions which have been controlled by medication for a long time, such as high blood pressure or high cholesterol need to be declared to ensure that you are fully covered; in many cases it doesn’t increase the premium.